 Trekking will involve going on a multiple-day journey on foot to experience the wilderness or otherwise natural environment.

-This fundamentally differs from hiking, which is a day-long leisure affair, and backpacking which is more of a North American do-it-yourself affair.
-With the right amount of planning, you can have all the equipment necessary to ensure your enjoyment and safety during the journey and, with enough guidance, you can enjoy the wilderness without disturbing the local wildlife or the environment.
+This fundamentally differs from hiking, a day-long leisure affair, and backpacking which is more of a North American do-it-yourself affair.
+With the right amount of planning, you can have all the equipment necessary to ensure your enjoyment and safety during the journey.
+With enough guidance, you can enjoy the wilderness without disturbing the local wildlife or the environment.

 Below is an excellent example of a trek through the Annapurna Circuit in Nepal.